awandahl/auto-logging/github/README.md

 - Paste your public key and give it a title.
 - Click "Add SSH key".
 ### Clone the repository:
-- In your terminal, navigate to where you want to store the local copy, e.g. "ham-s".
+- In your terminal, navigate to where you want to store the local copy, e.g., "ham-logs".
 - Run:
 ```
-git clone git@github.com:yourusername/ham-s.git
+git clone git@github.com:yourusername/ham-logs.git
 ```
-- Change into the new directory: cd ham-s
+- Change into the new directory: cd ham-logs
 ### Create the script:
-- Create a new file named github_update.sh in the ham-s directory.
+- Create a new file named github_update.sh in the ham-logs directory.
 - Copy the following code into the file:
 ```
 #!/bin/bash
 set -e

 # Set the paths
-REPO_DIR=~/ham-s
+REPO_DIR=~/ham-logs
 WSJT_X_=~/.local/share/WSJT-X/wsjtx_.adi
 REPO_=$REPO_DIR/wsjtx_.adi
 UPDATE_=$REPO_DIR/github_update.